fathom-playground/playground/README.md

 The focus is on decentralized systems.
 They are driving a revolution in digital infrastructure and provide powerful tools.

-We're creating a space where individual goals and actions can flourish and combine into powerful social systems focused on empowering _learning_ above all.
+The playground challenges you to envision your ideal learning environment, build it, and connect it to others, building piece by piece a community focused on empowering _learning_ above all.

 ----------

 # How does it work
 The core process of the Playground is funding adventures.
-Each learner on an adventure defines it's subject and structure.
+Each learner on an adventure defines it's subject and structure, what they're learning and how.
 Funds are distributed to learners over a 6 week period to enable experimentation, creation, and novelty.

-Each adventure is defined by a document [here](/adventures).
+Each adventure is defined by a document in [/adventures](/adventures).

 ## 1. Propose an Adventure
 Anyone can propose an adventure by opening a PR adding an adventure